Basis-Theory/basistheory-integration-guides/collections/guides/collect_payments/index.md

 ## Use the raw card data whenever you need

 With Basis Theory, we enable the highest level of usability for your card data possible.
-Is your primary processor down?  `react` with a back up processor.
+Is your primary processor down?  `react` with a back-up processor.
 Soft decline and want to reprocess?  `react` with another processor.
 Want to understand your customers card analytics?  `react` with a BIN List like Parrot.

-Anything is possible with your card data stored with us, just configure a new Reactor and expand your possibilities.
+Anything is possible when you store your card data with us.
+To expand your possibilities, just configure a new Reactor.

 ## See it in action
 {: .no_toc }

-See a sample and the code that drives it below, want to experience the sandbox yourself?
-[Check it out here.]("https://codesandbox.io/s/example-charging-card-o2qss")
+See a sample and the code that drives it below.
+Want to experience the sandbox yourself?
+[Check it out here.](https://codesandbox.io/s/example-charging-card-o2qss)

 <div class="iframe-container">
   <iframe src="https://codesandbox.io/embed/example-charging-card-o2qss?fontsize=14&hidenavigation=1&theme=dark" class="iframe-code" allowfullscreen="" frameborder="0"></iframe>